rpm-software-management/dnf/doc/conf_ref.rst

     When upgrading a package, always try to install its highest version available, even only to find out some of its deps are not satisfiable.
 Enable this if you want to experience broken dependencies in the repositories firsthand.
-The default is off.
+The default is False.

 .. _clean_requirements_on_remove-label: